The Lending and Secured Finance Review: Vietnam

 Vietnam's economy has achieved remarkable progress since the start of its transition from a centrally planned economy in the mid-1980s.
 However, since the 2008 global financial crisis, several segments of the economy had shown signs of poor performance and financial distress, which had affected the overall health of the banking system.
 From 2009 to 2011, interest rates rose dramatically because of high inflation, despite tightening monetary policies imposed by the State Bank of Vietnam (SBV).
 Access to credit was limited and the low overall liquidity in the banking system caused a race among banks to further increase deposit interest rates.
 In 2012, the bursting of the real estate bubble triggered a crisis in the banking sector and resulted in a significant amount of non-performing loans (NPLs) in the system.

 The crisis in 2012 led to a series of interventions and bank restructuring reforms by the government, which have shown results in recent years.
 Bank profits and asset quality are improving in most large banks.
 A strong economy and higher real estate prices facilitated the disposal of collateral and the restructuring of bad debts, raised profits and boosted capital.
 Interest rates decreased in general, owing to high liquidity in the market.
 The government aimed to cut lending interest rates by 0.5 to 1 per cent and increase loans for agriculture, hi-tech and supporting industries by more than 20 per cent.
 In 2018, the SBV wanted to lower interest rates further to provide incentives for various economic sectors.
 However, there was not much room for this reduction, given the current cost of financing.
-In the first quarter of 2019, deposit interest rates ranged from 0.5 to 1 per cent per annum for indefinite terms, and 6.6 to 7.3 per cent per annum for a term of 12 months or more, and lending interest rates ranged from 6 to 9 per cent per annum for short-term loans and 9 to 11 per cent per annum for middle and long-term loans.2 From March 2020, the maximum interest rate for demand deposits and deposits with a term less than 1 month is 0.5 per cent per annum, and the maximum interest rate for deposits with a term from 1 to 6 months is 4.75 per cent per annum.
+In the first quarter of 2019, deposit interest rates ranged from 0.5 to 1 per cent per annum for indefinite terms, and 6.6 to 7.3 per cent per annum for a term of 12 months or more, and lending interest rates ranged from 6 to 9 per cent per annum for short-term loans and 9 to 11 per cent per annum for middle and long-term loans.2 From March 2020, the maximum interest rate for demand deposits and deposits with a term less than 1 month was 0.5 per cent per annum, and the maximum interest rate for deposits with a term from one to six months was 4.75 per cent per annum.
+In February 2021, deposit interest rates ranged from 0.1 to 0.2 per cent per annum for indefinite terms, and 5.6 to 6.7 per cent per annum for a term of 12 months or more.

-Partially because of the limits imposed on domestic credit growth, access to domestic bank loans has been difficult and foreign borrowing has increased sharply in recent years, to 44.8 per cent of GDP in 2016, 48.9 per cent in 2017 and 49.7 per cent in 2018.4 In 2019, foreign borrowing accounted for about 45.8 percent of GDP.5
+Partially because of the limits imposed on domestic credit growth, access to domestic bank loans has been difficult and foreign borrowing has increased sharply in recent years, to 44.8 per cent of GDP in 2016, 48.9 per cent in 2017 and 49.7 per cent in 2018.4 In 2019, foreign borrowing accounted for about 45.8 percent of GDP,5 and in 2020, foreign borrowing accounted for about 43.7 per cent of GDP.6

 Despite the positive trends in both domestic and foreign borrowing growth, the corporate lending market in Vietnam is premature.
-Most foreign syndication loans use the Asia Pacific Loan Market Association (APLMA) form.
-Certain provisions of the APLMA form have been adopted and used in Vietnam by banks and law firms; however, there is no standard form for domestic transactions.
+Most foreign syndication loans use either the Asia Pacific Loan Market Association (APLMA) form or Loan Market Association (LMA) form.
+Certain provisions of the APLMA form and ALM form have been adopted and used in Vietnam by banks and law firms; however, there is no standard form for domestic transactions.
 Lenders in Vietnam are mostly traditional banks and credit institutions licensed by the SBV to conduct banking business.
 There is also no established market for transferring loan participations.

 Legal and regulatory developments